duartebred/Mapping-Omics-datasets-on-KEGG-Metabolic-Pathways/README.md

 This project was developed by student [Duarte Velho](https://github.com/duartebred) (PG53481), under the guidance of [João Sequeira](https://github.com/iquasere) and Andreia Salvador, in collaboration with the Center of Biological Engineering - University of Minho (CEB-UM).

 <div align="justify">
-This repository was created as part of the UC Project (2023/24), of the Master's Degree in Bioinformatics at the School of Engineering of the University of Minho, and aims to bring together the scripts, notebooks and built throughout the work, as well as articles in their different versions, presentation slides and all relevant supplementary material (data, results, software developed, etc).
+This repository was created as part of the UC Project (2023/24), of the Master's Degree in Bioinformatics at the School of Engineering of the University of Minho, and aims to bring together the scripts built throughout the work, as well as articles in their different versions, presentation slides and all relevant supplementary material (data, results, software developed, etc).
 This repository stands out for the originality and authorship of the written code.
 </div>